Zhao Leji

-In his earlier political career, he served as the Communist Party Secretary of Qinghai, the party secretary of Shaanxi, and the head of the Organization Department of the CCP.
+In his earlier political career, he served as the party secretary of Qinghai, the party secretary of Shaanxi, and the head of the Organization Department of the CCP.
 He entered the CCP Politburo in 2012 and was promoted to the Politburo Standing Committee five years later.
 Between 2017 and 2022, he was the secretary of the Central Commission for Discipline Inspection, the party's top anti-corruption body.

 Early life

-Zhao Leji was born in Xining, Qinghai province.
+Zhao Leji was born in Xining, Qinghai province on 8 March 1958.
 His parents were from Xi'an, Shaanxi province.
 The family moved to Qinghai as part of the aid the frontiers programs of the Mao years.
-During the later years of the Cultural Revolution, Zhao went to the countryside to perform manual labour on a commune.
-After working there for about a year, Zhao returned to the city to become a communications assistant at the Commerce Department of Qinghai province.
+In 1974, during the later years of the Cultural Revolution, Zhao went to the countryside as a sent-down youth to perform manual labour at an agricultural commune in Guide County, Qinghai.
+After working there for about a year, Zhao returned to the city to become a communications assistant at the Commerce Department of the Qinghai provincial government.

-Zhao joined the CCP in 1975 and entered Peking University in 1977 as a gongnongbing student; he studied philosophy there until January 1980.
-He then spent three years teaching at the Qinghai School of Commerce and overseeing the Communist Youth League wing of the provincial department of commerce.
-In 1985, he was transferred to a Qinghai-based metal products company to be its party secretary.
-In April 1986, he became deputy head of the provincial department of commerce.
+Zhao joined the Chinese Communist Party (CCP) in 1975 and entered Peking University in 1977 as a Worker-Peasant-Soldier student; he received an undergraduate degree of philosophy there in January 1980.
+He then spent three years teaching at the Qinghai School of Commerce, holding various positions such as instructor, secretary of the Communist Youth League (CYL) wing of the provincial department of commerce, as well as the deputy head of the dean's office.
+In 1983, he returned to the Qinghai Commerce Department as the deputy Party secretary of the Political Department, as well as the secretary of the Department's CYL Committee, working there until 1984.

+Between 1984 and 1986, he worked as the general manager and Party secretary of the Electronic and Chemical Corporation of Qinghai.
+In April 1986, he became deputy head and deputy Party secretary of the provincial Commerce Department, being promoted to its head and Party secretary in 1991, working there until 1994.